gvwilson/sdxpy/src/interp/index.md

 ### Everything Is An Expression

+As we said above,
-Python distinguishes [%g expression "expressions" %] that produce values from [%g statement "statements" %] that don't.
+Python distinguishes expressions that produce values from [%g statement "statements" %] that don't.
 But it doesn't have to, and many languages don't.
 For example,